-Before Google My Business, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.
+Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 It was a slow-moving world, huh?

-- Google My Business (GMB for short) of course functions as much more than a digital phone book.
+- Google Business Profiles function as much more than a digital phone book.

-- What’s Required To Create A Google My Business Listing?
+- What’s Required To Create A Google Business Profile?

-- What Can You Publish On Your Google My Business Website?
+- What Can You Publish On Your Google Business Profile Website?